Recipes

 • 2 tsp. salt.

-Turn burner to lowest setting and whisk in:
+Turn burner to low setting and whisk in:

 • 1 lb.
 (2 cups) cornmeal (one handful at a time).

 Leave on burner for 10-15 minutes, stirring occasionally with a big honking wooden spoon to make sure nothing sticks to the bottom.
-Then shut off burner and let set for 10 minutes.
+When it looks like it's thickened, shut off burner and let set for 10 minutes.

 Spread onto dinner plates, about ½ inch thick.
 Top with Ragù Sauce made with mushrooms and Parmesan cheese, or sausages fried in olive oil.